Southern Rural Livestock Exchange

-Mayor T D Gair (Duncan) – WSC Councillor (Chairman)
+T D Gair (Duncan) – WSC Mayor (Chairman)

 Duncan Gair, raised in Fitzroy Falls, is the longest serving councillor at Wingecarribee Shire Council.
 Being first elected in 1995, he is again currently the Mayor, a position he has held for three terms during his time as a Councillor.
 He has served as the Chairman of the Business Units Committee since its conception in 2004 and also was Chairman of the previous board.
 Duncan has a long association with the community and as a local business man; he is regularly seen at local clearing sales collecting items for Grandpa’s Shed.
 Duncan has a strong commitment to the local Community and brings a wealth of knowledge and experience to the current board.

 Mayor Ken Halstead – WSC Councillor

 Ken Ken is a past Mayor of Wingecarribee Shire and a qualified civil engineer, local government engineer and local government town planner.

 Clr Grahame Andrews – WSC Councillor

 Clr Garry Turland - WSC Councillor (Alternate Chair)

 Mr Anthony Guinness - Food & Agribusiness Service Group

 Anthony Guinness is an agribusiness specialist with 40 years experience in production agriculture both locally and overseas.
 His speciality is working in commercial aspects of agribusiness including farms, feedlots, live cattle exports and large scale plantations.
 He undertakes strategic consulting assignments for corporate investors in the livestock industries.